visig9/lolinote-spec/spec-2.0.md

 - *Instance Root*: A specific directory contain a whole *Lolinote Instance*.
 - *Instance Configuration Folder*: A specific directory named `.lolinote` under the *Lolinote Instance Root*.
 - *Note*: A basic unit in a *Lolinote Instance*.
 Each notes are independent with the others.
-    - *Simple Note*: Basic type of note (in file form).
+    - *Simple Note*: Basic type of *Note* (in file form).
-    - *Complex Note*: Advanced type of note (in directory form), support attachments.
+    - *Complex Note*: Advanced type of *Note* (in directory form), support attachments.
-- *Noise*: The filesystem entries existing in Lolinote Instance which should be ignored and keep it in-place.
+- *Noise*: Some filesystem entries exist in Lolinote Instance but should be ignored and keep it in-place.
 - *Filename Extension*: the portion of filename after the last `.`.
 - *Main Filename*: the portion of filename before the last `.`.